CANADA FX DEBT-C$ shoots to one-month high near 90 U.S. cents

 Canadian bond prices were lower across the curve as upbeat corporate earnings out of the United States lent a bid to North American stocks and sapped demand for more secure government debt.

-The Toronto Stock Exchange's key index was up more than 2 percent, taking its cue from the bigger U.S. markets on the heels on Tuesday's solid results and outlook from Intel Corp (INTC.O: Quote), [ID:nN14260734]
+The Toronto Stock Exchange's key index was up more than 2 percent, taking its cue from the bigger U.S. markets on the heels on Tuesday's solid results and outlook from Intel Corp (INTC.O), [ID:nN14260734]

 The two-year Canada bond was down 4 Canadian cents at C$99.99 to yield 1.255 percent, while the 10-year bond retreated 60 Canadian cents to C$102.00 to yield 3.508 percent.